Top 10 Tips to Being Funny When You Speak

 Before you launch into a joke or story, make sure you know who your audience is.
 This will help you tailor your jokes and stories to get the most laughs out of the group.
 If you’re presenting to a group that already thinks you’re a funny man, then great — you can reinforce the notion and be an even funnier person by taking risks.
 If the audience does not know you, then consider starting with one joke and more simple jokes.

-Tip #6: Read humorous books, and follow great comedians.
+6. Read funny books and follow great comedians.

-Tip #7: Use exaggeration and irony in your stories the same way a stand up comedian would.
+7. Use exaggeration and irony in your stories the same way a stand-up comedian would.

 Here are some tips to help you use exaggeration and irony effectively:

-– Be aware of your tone of voice when you’re telling jokes.
-You want to sound playful and happy, not mean or angry.
+• Be aware of your tone of voice when you’re telling jokes.
+You want to sound playful and happy, not mean, angry, or monotonic.

-Tip #8: Be spontaneous, and keep the energy up.
+8. Be spontaneous and keep the energy up.

 It can be hard to be funny on command.
 But if you want to up your funny game, one of the best things you can do is simply let go and be more spontaneous.
 This will help keep the energy level up, which is essential for funniness.
 And it will also help you avoid that dreaded “trying too hard” feeling.

-Tip #9: Be passionate about what you’re talking about, and your fun will shine through.
+9. Be passionate about what you’re talking about.

 When you’re passionate about what you’re talking about, it’s easy to get carried away and sound funnier than you intended.
 The key is to find that sweet spot where your passion comes through, but doesn’t overwhelm your message.